Nov 29, 2025

 Introduce the question of whether public institutions should mandate vegan options or preserve dietary choice.
 Present the ethical, environmental and health arguments for mandatory vegan menus.
 Then present the cultural and personal freedom arguments against mandates.
 Identify shared values—both sides want nutritious meals and respect diversity.
 Propose a compromise: require vegan options while allowing non‑vegan choices and subsidizing plant‑based dishes to encourage adoption.

-Learn to spot manipulative persuasion by recognizing common logical fallacies in our article.
+Learn to spot manipulative persuasion by recognizing common logical fallacies.

 Argumentation is a skill you develop by practicing.
 Start by joining debates such as cyberbullying criminal charges, life imprisonment vs death penalty or AI age verification.
 If you’re passionate about ethics debates, weigh in on mandatory vegan diets vs dietary choice or explore economic questions like organ markets legalization.
 You could also test out a Rogerian approach in the lively discussion on four‑day work week vs flexible schedules